Elisephan/Github-Project/README.md

 ## Prerequisities

-To work with GitSearch you need to have some few prerequisites.
+To work with Github project you need to have some few prerequisites.

 This include the following mentioned below.